sinvalmendes/meiling/README.md

 # Mei Ling

-CLI tool to store ideas asnotes (Markdown) that uses a Git repository as storage backend.
+CLI tool to store ideas as notes (Markdown) that uses a Git repository as storage backend.

 You need to setup a Git repo (e.g. GitHub) and pass the address on the config file.